AWS News Blog

 - Magnetic Storage (formerly known as RDS Standard storage) is a good match for small database workloads where data is accessed infrequently.

-You can use the new General Purpose (SSD) storage in conjunction with other powerful RDS features such as Multi-AZ, Read Replicas, and Amazon Virtual Private Cloud (VPC).
+You can use the new General Purpose (SSD) storage in conjunction with other powerful RDS features such as Multi-AZ, Read Replicas, and Amazon Virtual Private Cloud (Amazon VPC).
 Pricing for this new option starts at $0.115 per GB per month in the US East (Northern Virginia) Region.
 As usual, full pricing information can be found on the RDS Pricing page.

 Get Started Today